 Onions, in particular, are full of inulin and fructooligosaccharides.
 They are prebiotics that assists in increasing the population of good bacteria in the gut to improve immune function.

-9. Boost Bone Health And Density
+9. Onions Boost Bone Health and Density

 Just when you thought milk and dairy products were the only way to strengthen your bones, those onion ninjas come sneaking in to make your eyes water with more health benefits of onions.